The Boutique Hotel Technology Guide for 2025

 - Rate comparison showing direct versus OTA prices

 According to Triptease, booking engine quality matters more than many operators realize.
 A clunky interface sends potential direct bookers back to Expedia.
 More on strategies for increasing direct bookings.
+For a side-by-side comparison of the six booking engines most commonly shortlisted by properties in the 20-80 room range (covering pricing models, payment integration, and mobile UX), see the best hotel booking engine comparison for 2026.

 Revenue Management